The Music Compositions of

 Reverb unit

 I had to get this because the Proteus 2 sound module had no reverb of its own at all.
-Therefore, to keep things simple and avoid getting unexpected effects, I have reverb disabled on the SBL and the Yamaha, and use this external reverb unit for the mixed sounds from all the devices.
-It has a fair range of reverb settings and effects, but I use only two: the 'Plate' preset for cathedral reverb and 'Orche' preset for a pleasantly reverberant concert hall (I don't care for dry acoustics).
-For both those presets I use specific fine tuning settings for them to sound as natural as possible.
-My cathedral reverb comes pretty close, but I am aware of the difference...
+Therefore, to keep things simple and avoid getting unexpected effects, I had reverb disabled on the SBL and the Yamaha, and used this external reverb unit for the mixed sounds from all the devices.
+It had a fair range of reverb settings and effects, but I used only two: the 'Plate' preset for cathedral reverb and 'Orche' preset for a pleasantly reverberant concert hall (I don't care for dry acoustics).
+For both those presets I used specific fine tuning settings for them to sound as natural as possible.
+My cathedral reverb seemed at the time to come pretty close, but I was still aware of the difference…

 Mixer